ThePOGG.com – your source for reliable information about online gambling.

 Three Card Rummy

-Three Card Rummy is a casino poker game, meaning that it’s derived from classic player vs player poker, but instead the player plays against the house.
-It seems likely that Three Card Rummy – given its three card format – is a derivative of Three Card Poker.
-Three Card Rummy is played with a standard 52 card deck.
+Three Card Rummy is a casino poker game is derived from classic player vs player poker, but instead the player plays against the house.
+This game is also often called ‘Vegas Three Card Rummy’.

 Play Structure